The IAS Visa Wizard is the easy way to find the correct visa for you

 The government issues two types of Certificate of Sponsorship – Restricted and Unrestricted.
 The Restricted CoS has a limit of 20,700 each year so applications must be done correctly the first time to ensure you are able to employ your migrant worker.

 Our highly-qualified immigration consultants can help you apply for a Certificate of Sponsorship.
 We offer services to help with applying for a Sponsor Licence, as well as consultancy services to make sure your sponsor duties are followed.
-To find out more about our services, or for advice on your circumstances, contact us today.
+To find out more about our services, or for advice on your circumstances, contact us today by calling 0333 363 8577 or make an enquiry online.

 Please see our FAQs below for more information.